glaziermag/codex/README.md

 The service listens on port `50051` by default and requires a running PostgreSQL database configured via the `DATABASE_URL` environment variable.

+## Observability

+Tracing is exported using the OTLP protocol.
+Example Grafana dashboard and a Prometheus `ServiceMonitor` can be found in the `monitoring/` directory.